-AIX – The future of UNIX®
+AIX – The future of UNIX

 According to International Data Corporation (IDC), the IBM Power Systems platform with AIX technology is one of the leaders in worldwide UNIX server revenue share1.
 An open standards–based UNIX OS, IBM AIX software exploits decades of IBM technology innovation.
-AIX technology offers deep integration and optimisation with PowerVM virtualisation, PowerHA software, PowerSC security and compliance software as well as optimisation through IBM’s broader middleware and software stack, including IBM DB2 software, IBM WebSphere Application Server (WAS) software and IBM Rational compilers and development tools.
+AIX technology offers deep integration and optimization with PowerVM virtualization, PowerHA High Availability (HA) software, PowerSC security and compliance software as well as optimization through IBM’s broader middleware and software stack, including IBM DB2 software, IBM WebSphere Application Server software and IBM Rational compilers and development tools.

 AIX 7 and the previous release, AIX 6, are binary compatible with previous versions of AIX including AIX 5L.
-This means that applications that ran on earlier versions will continue to run on AIX 7 or 6 – guaranteed.3
+This means that applications that ran on earlier versions will continue to run on AIX 7 or 6 – guaranteed.2

 IBM i – A system designed for business

 More than 150,000 midsize businesses rely on the simplicity, resiliency and cost-effectiveness of IBM i to run thousands of applications from ISVs serving virtually every industry.
 Its reputation for security, resiliency and ease of use derives from the integration of IBM i with its built-in DB2 database, web services, networking and storage management capabilities.

 PowerHA – Resiliency without downtime

 IBM solutions provide intuitive administration that helps you to define, enforce and audit your business security policy.
-IBM PowerSC software provides a security and compliance solution optimised for virtualised environments on Power Systems servers running PowerVM and AIX software.
-PowerSC helps companies enhance compliance management and demonstration through industry profiles and policy-based security compliance reporting with real-time alerts for compliance violations.
-PowerSC software enables automation of compliance standards and includes reporting for compliance measurement and audit.
-Compliance automation features include prebuilt system proﬁles that facilitate compliance with a variety of industry standards, such as the Payment Card Industry Data Security Standard.
+IBM PowerSC software provides a security and compliance solution optimized for virtualized environments on Power Systems servers running PowerVM, AIX and Linux software.
+Enhance compliance management and demonstration of compliance through PowerSC industry profiles and policy-based security compliance reporting with real-time alerts for compliance violations.
+Compliance automation features include prebuilt system proﬁles that facilitate compliance with a variety of industry standards, such as the Payment Card Industry Data Security Standard (PCI-DSS).
 Additional PowerSC functionality includes compliance monitoring for network segregation, system trust status and system patch policy compliance and protection of audit logs.

 1 IDC Quarterly Server Tracker Q210 release, August 2010

 2 More information on the binary compatibility of AIX can be found at ibm.com/systems/power/software/aix/compatibility/guarantee/index.html (US)